 There is some really good Georgian food in Kiev and you can get a huge meal for around $6 like in this photo.

 There are coffee vans all over the place where you can get a quick coffee fix for 50 cents.

 I could go on and on…

 This should give you a decent idea of how great value things are in Ukraine.
-And don’t forget this is in the capital.
-It’s cheaper everywhere else.
+And don’t forget this is in the capital, it’s cheaper everywhere else.

 Naturally all this would be meaningless if the country didn’t have things to offer the traveller, but like I said at the start of the post it has many historic places to see, mountains, great nightlife in Kiev etc.

-For my friends in Ukraine and all the other Ukrainians I hope in the future their situation will get better and more money will come there way.
+For my friends in Ukraine, and all the other Ukrainians, I hope in the future their situation will get better and more money will come there way.

 SHARE IT –